Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles/manage.md

 ### Add or remove team members

 Edit team membership for any team, custom or predefined.
-Team members gain all roles attributed to the team.
+Team members inherit all roles attributed to the team.

 1. Open {% konnect_icon organizations %} [**Organization**](https://cloud.konghq.com/organization/) to go to the **Teams** page, then choose a team from the list.